 - Does a new project agreement need to be submitted for an additional study if the researcher(s) already has/have access to the restricted-use data?

 - Is there a procedure for merging an outside dataset with the data in the data enclave?

 - What is included in the IRI data, and how can a researcher gain access?

 - Would a grantee have access to the weekly point-of-sale data (including UPC and product description) from FoodAPS retailers through IRI?

 - Can proprietary IRI data be linked to household food purchases?

 - What is the survey’s sample design?

-- How does one account for the sample design when using the data?
+- How does a person account for the sample design when using the data?

-- Who is the primary respondent, and how was he or she selected?
+- Who is the primary respondent, and how was the respondent selected?

 - Over what time period were FoodAPS-1 data collected?